Messaging apps have changed the way we communicate with each other.

-According to Business Insider, before 2016, the race for market leadership was fierce with Viber, WeChat, Facebook Messenger and WhatsApp doing significantly better than the rest.
+According to Business Insider, before 2016, the race for market leadership was fierce, with Viber, WeChat, Facebook Messenger, and WhatsApp doing significantly better than the rest.

-When it comes to successful marketing and lead generation, you can’t just consider the global monthly active user count.
+However, when it comes to successful marketing and lead generation, you can’t just consider the global monthly active user count.
 It’s pertinent you look at which of these apps is the strongest in the region of your target audience.

 According to SimilarWeb data from January 2019:

-- WhatsApp is most commonly used in most of Western & Central Europe, Russia, Sub-Saharan Africa, Central & South America, Canada, India & Saudi Arabia.
+- WhatsApp is most commonly used in most Western & Central Europe, Russia, Sub-Saharan Africa, Central & South America, Canada, India & Saudi Arabia.

-- Facebook Messenger is the most popular in the US, North Africa, Greenland and Australia.
+- Facebook Messenger is the most popular in the US, North Africa, Greenland, and Australia.